 (Launch Time by Mel Bolen, Charley Farrero, Michael Hosaluk, Sean Whalley)

-Saskatoon's permanent collection numbers 40 outdoor works of art, most of which were acquired by donation.
+Saskatoon's public art collection numbers over 80 works of art.
+The majority of the art is located outdoors.
+Many pieces were acquired by donation.
 Several major pieces were commissioned and purchased with funding from the Government of Canada as a result of Saskatoon being named a Cultural Capital of Canada in 2006.

 "The Coming Spring" Reconciliation Commemorative Artwork

 “The Coming Spring,” by Canadian artist, Gordon Reeve, was commissioned by the Saskatoon Tribal Council and the City of Saskatoon, with funding from the Government of Canada through the Canada 150 Fund.
 Its creation is in response to the Truth and Reconciliation Commission of Canada’s Calls to Action, No. 79: Participate in a strategy to commemorate the contributions and history of Aboriginal peoples to Canada.